Laser diode: Optical cavity and laser modes

-In applications where a small focused beam is needed, the waveguide must be made narrow, on the order of the optical wavelength.
+In applications where a small, focused beam is needed, the waveguide must be made narrow, on the order of the optical wavelength.
 This way, only a single transverse mode is supported and one ends up with a diffraction-limited beam.
-Such single spatial mode devices are used for optical storage, laser pointers, and fiber optics.
-Note that these lasers may still support multiple longitudinal modes, and thus can lase at multiple wavelengths simultaneously.
-The wavelength emitted is a function of the band-gap of the semiconductor material and the modes of the optical cavity.
-In general, the maximum gain will occur for photons with energy slightly above the band-gap energy, and the modes nearest the peak of the gain curve will lase most strongly.
-The width of the gain curve will determine the number of additional "side modes" that may also lase, depending on the operating conditions.
-Single spatial mode lasers that can support multiple longitudinal modes are called Fabry Perot (FP) lasers.
+Such single-spatial-mode devices are used for optical storage, laser pointers, and fiber optics.
+These lasers may still support multiple longitudinal modes, and thus can lase at multiple wavelengths simultaneously.
+The wavelength emitted is a function of the bandgap of the semiconductor material and the modes of the optical cavity.
+In general, the maximum gain will occur for photons with energy slightly above the bandgap energy, and the modes nearest the peak of the gain curve will lase most strongly.
+The width of the gain curve will determine the number of additional side modes that may also lase, depending on the operating conditions.
+Single-spatial-mode lasers that can support multiple longitudinal modes are called Fabry-Pérot (FP) lasers.
 An FP laser will lase at multiple cavity modes within the gain bandwidth of the lasing medium.
-The number of lasing modes in an FP laser is usually unstable, and can fluctuate due to changes in current or temperature.
+The number of lasing modes in an FP laser is usually unstable and can fluctuate due to changes in current or temperature.

-Single spatial mode diode lasers can be designed so as to operate on a single longitudinal mode.
-These single frequency diode lasers exhibit a high degree of stability, and are used in spectroscopy and metrology, and as frequency references.
-Single frequency diode lasers are classed as either distributed feedback (DFB) lasers or distributed Bragg reflector (DBR) lasers.
+Single-spatial-mode diode lasers can be designed so as to operate on a single longitudinal mode.
+These single-frequency diode lasers exhibit a high degree of stability, and are used in spectroscopy and metrology and as frequency references.
+Single-frequency diode lasers are classed as either distributed-feedback (DFB) lasers or distributed Bragg reflector (DBR) lasers.

 Formation of laser beam

 Due to diffraction, the beam diverges (expands) rapidly after leaving the chip, typically at 30 degrees vertically by 10 degrees laterally.
 A lens must be used in order to form a collimated beam like that produced by a laser pointer.
-If a circular beam is required, cylindrical lenses and other optics are used.

-For single spatial mode lasers, using symmetrical lenses, the collimated beam ends up being elliptical in shape, due to the difference in the vertical and lateral divergences.
+If a circular beam is required, then cylindrical lenses and other optics are used.
+For single-spatial-mode lasers, using symmetrical lenses, the collimated beam ends up being elliptical in shape, due to the difference in the vertical and lateral divergences.
 This is easily observable with a red laser pointer.
 The long axis of the ellipse is at right-angles to the plane of the chip.

 The simple diode described above has been heavily modified in recent years to accommodate modern technology, resulting in a variety of types of laser diodes, as described below.